French upright bass

 model: (see the Wan-Bernadel upright basses,

 Charton and Jean Auray.
-Another big firm that made great basses
+Another big firm that made great

-in France towards the end of the 1800's to very early 1900's, was
+basses in France towards the end of the 1800's to very early 1900's,

-and finished the basses with their own varnish recipes.
+own labels and finished the basses with their own varnish recipes.

 Common characteristics of fine French